egg-west/egg-blog/_posts/2018-1-24-nni-development-in-brief.md

         return None
 ```

 The most simple tuner is *BatchTuner*, searching hyperparameter in an interval.
-Given an interval for learning rate $r \in {x| x \in [0.0001, 0.1]}$, *BatchTuner* would search inside.
+Given an interval for learning rate $$r \in {x| x \in [0.0001, 0.1]}$$, *BatchTuner* would search inside.
 Similar, *GridSearch* is one of the most common tuner to find an optimal combination of hyperparameters.

 Except for some linear search, to satisfy exist work, hyperopt, for example, *HyperoptTuner* is implemented for lending powerful algorithm in hyperopt. hyperopt is a popular tool for hyperparameter tunning, which works well in distributed system.